TheyCallMeSol/RobloxAccountGen/README.txt

 Python: Ensure you have Python installed on your system.
-The code provided is written in Python.
+The code provided is written in Python 3.10 or higher.

 Chrome Browser: The code relies on Chrome WebDriver for browser automation.
 Ensure you have Google Chrome installed on your system.